 Everyone deserves to live the dream.
-If owning a boat is part of that dream, there are things to know before taking your boat to a marina.
+If owning a boat is part of that dream, there are things to know before taking your boat to the marinas on Lake Oconee.
 Unless you live on a lake, the best way to spend time on the water is to park your rig at a harbor.
 Find out how to attain and maintain a license.

-Each marina has different rules.
+Each marina in Lake Oconee has different rules, such as Sugar Creek Marina and Boathouse Marina.
 In most cases, you must obtain a license from the marina to use their services.
 One of the main reasons to get boat insurance is so you can get a license.
-Also, you should learn about any of the marina’s noise ordinances, pet and guest policies, and rules for how to handle garbage and maintenance.
+Also, you should learn about any of the marina’s noise ordinances, boat ramps, pet and guest policies, and rules for how to handle garbage and maintenance.

 Depending on the harbor you choose, the license to dock your boat may cost about $100.
 They typically last a season, giving you a good place to keep your boat if you want to spend a lot of time on it.
 Plus, many marinas have space for dry docking, which allows you to store your boat during the off-season if you don’t have room on your property.